Matlab

 If you would like to save a Matlab function in a file, create a matlab folder in your home directory and place .m files in it.

-For example, file $HOME/matlab/f.m containing the following will define a function, f, which can be used from the Matlab prompt:
+For example, a file $HOME/matlab/f.m could contain the following text that defines a function, f, which can be used from the Matlab prompt:

 Alternatively, if you have downloaded a community-provided Matlab Toolbox, you can make it available to your Matlab session by adding the location of its directory to the MATLABPATH environment variable.